 Lead-based paint policies are in effect for each of the five formula programs in the state.
+HOME and HTF funded programs ensure that the work addresses requirements found in the Lead Safe Housing Rule (LSHR) at 24 CFR Part 35.

-Actions planned to reduce the number of poverty-level families

-The NC Plan Partners work to address the housing and community development needs of individuals and households earning below 80% area median income.
-The programs and services detailed in this plan increase the financial stability and economic opportunity of these individuals and households through the provision of safe and affordable housing and support services.
+Actions planned to reduce the number of poverty-level families increase the financial stability and economic opportunity of these individuals and households through the provision of safe and affordable housing and support services.
 Low-income households who live in affordable housing are able to spend more each month on food, health care, and other non-housing essentials.
 Affordable housing situated in areas of opportunity can increase access to quality jobs and schooling, which can help households break out of the cycle of poverty.